trim02/loginPassword/README.md

 ## Installation

-- LuckPerms is required!
+- LuckPerms is optional (but recommended)
 - A server to act as a login server is required!
-- It is recommended to disallow the permission node `velocity.command.server` on the default group in LuckPerms, otherwise players will be able to bypass the plugin by directly transferring to the hub server.
+- It is recommended to negate the permission node `velocity.command.server` for all players in your permissions plugin, otherwise players will be able to bypass the plugin by directly transferring to the hub server.

 1. Download the plugin JAR file.
 2. Place the JAR file in the `plugins` directory of your Velocity server.